General Space-Time Tradeoffs via Relational Queries: CQs with Negation

+In this section, we present a simple but powerful extension of our result to adorned Boolean CQs with negation.
+A CQ with negation, denoted as $CQ^\neg$, is a CQ where some of the atoms can be negative, i.e., $\neg R_i(\bx_i)$ is allowed.
+For $\varphi \in CQ^\neg$, we denote by $\varphi^+$ the conjunction of the positive atoms in $\varphi$ and $\varphi^-$ the conjunction of all negated atoms.
+A $CQ^\neg$ is said to be \emph{safe} if every variable appears in at least some positive atom.
+In this paper, we restrict our scope to the class of safe $CQ^\neg$, a standard assumption~\cite{wei2003containment,nash2004processing} ensuring that query results are well-defined and do not depend on domains.

-{In this section, we present a simple but powerful extension of our result to adorned Boolean CQs with negation.
-Given a query $\varphi \in CQ^\neg$, we build the data structure from~\autoref{thm:main2} for $\varphi^+$ but impose two constraints on the decomposition: $(i)$ no leaf node(s) contains any free variable, $(ii)$ for every negated relation $R^-$, all variables of $R^-$ must appear together as bound variables in some leaf node(s).
-In other words, there exists a leaf node such that $\vars{R^-}$ are present in it.
+{Given a query $\varphi \in CQ^\neg$, we build the data structure from~\autoref{thm:main2} for $\varphi^+$ but impose two constraints on the decomposition: $(i)$ no leaf node(s) contains any free variables, $(ii)$ for every negated atom $R^-$, all variables of $R^-$ must appear together as bound variables in some leaf node(s).
+In other words, there exists a leaf node such that $\vars{R^-}$ is present in it.
 It is easy to see that such a decomposition always exists.
 Indeed, we can fix the root bag to be $C = \mathcal{V}_\bound$, its child bag with free variables as $\vars{\varphi^+} \setminus C$ and bound variables as $C$, and the leaf bag, which is connected to the child of the root, with bound variables as $\vars{\varphi^-}$ without free variables.
 Observe that the bag containing $\vars{\varphi^+}$ free variables can be covered by only using the positive atoms since $\varphi$ is safe.
 The intuition is the following: during the query answering phase, we wish to find the join result over all variables $\mathcal{V}_\free$ before reaching the leaf nodes; and then, we can check whether there the tuples satisfy the negated atoms or not, in $O(1)$ time.
 The next example shows the application of the algorithm to adorned path queries containing negation.